manashmandal/OpenCV/installing opencv in python.md

 ```
 * Open python CLI and write this line and then press enter `import cv2`
 * If nothing shows then you've installed opencv correctly both in qt and python
+* Check if Numpy and other dependencies are installed correctly